Free Walking Tour Berlin

 The Solution: A Wall

-Construction and Features of the Wall
+Structure and Characteristics of Wall

 A Multi-Layered Barrier